 The Machine Tool/CNC program has been completely redesigned to better meet the industry needs.
-The new curriculum will kick off in mid-August 2020.
+The new curriculum and brand new state-of-the-art machine lab is in full swing!
 If you are interested in learning more, please sign up.

 As a Machinist / Computer Numerical Control (CNC) Technician you will shape metal and various materials to precise dimensions by using machine tools.
 MT/CNC technicians plan and set up the correct sequence of machine operations in accordance with blueprints, layouts or other instructions to write both manual and computer-generated machine programs.
 The technician is required to use various hand tools, micrometers, gauges and other precision measuring instruments.

 To be most effective in the manufacturing environment of today, you will need to be able to read blueprints, perform basic shop math, read measurement tools and communicate effectively with others using today's Machine Tool/CNC terminology.